-- 176. This appendage-less than four miles wide at its narrowest point but stretching 34 miles long from Bonita Springs to Cape Romano-is an aberration among all the enacted congressional districts. - 177.
-CD 19's compactness scores under mathematical measures of compactness underscore how that traditional redistricting criterion was subordinated to race: CD 19 has Plan 109's fifth-worst Reock score, at .33; CD 19's Convex Hull score is in the bottom half of districts in Plan 109; and CD 19's Polsby-Popper score is also in the bottom half of districts in Plan 109. - c.
-CDs 27 and 28 - 178.
-The Legislature also subordinated traditional redistricting criteria to race when drawing CDs 27 and 28. - 179.
-The shapes of CDs 27 and 28 are driven by the Legislature's goal of balancing Miami-Dade's Hispanic population between three districts-CDs 26, 27, and 28-and especially by CD 26's race-based configuration. - 180.
-Figure 13 below depicts CDs 27 and 28.
+- 173. This appendage-less than four miles wide at its narrowest point but stretching 34 miles long from Bonita Springs to Cape Romano-is an aberration among all the enacted congressional districts. - 174.
+CD 19's compactness scores under mathematical measures of compactness underscore how that traditional redistricting criterion was subordinated to race: CD 19 has Plan 109's fifth-worst Reock score, at .33; CD 19's Convex Hull score is in the bottom half of districts in Plan 109; and CD 19's Polsby-Popper score is also in the bottom half of districts in Plan 109. - 175.
+The way in which CD 26 splits Collier County also indicates racial predominance.
+The portion of Collier County in CD 26 is 31.8% Hispanic voting-age population (HVAP).
+The remainder has less than half the concentration of Hispanic residents, at 13.7% HVAP.
+The portion in CD 19's thin appendage is even less Hispanic, at 12.0% HVAP.
+In other words, Collier County is split along racial lines, with more-Hispanic areas assigned to CD 26.

+b.
+CDs 27 and 28

+- 176. The Legislature also subordinated traditional redistricting criteria to race when drawing CDs 27 and 28. - 177.
+The shapes of CDs 27 and 28 are driven by the Legislature's goal of balancing Miami-Dade's Hispanic population between three districts-CDs 26, 27, and 28-and especially by CD 26's race-based configuration.

+178. Figure 13 below depicts CDs 27 and 28.